mscale92/jquery-workshop/README.md

 * Integrate jQuery sticky on your page so that as the user scrolls, the form stays at the top.
 * As jQuery sticky does its job, notice that your form might look distorted.
 You can fix this by adding a wrapper around the form.

+## Exercise 3B: Making it responsive
+On mobile devices, displaying the form next to the text is ridiculously unfriendly.
+We want to do this only if the screen size is medium or more, using our 641px+ media query from the CSS responsive workshop.
+The difference here is that we not only need to check for the screen size in our CSS, but also in our JS code.
+If the form and the text are stacked as they should be on mobile devices, then there's no need to make the form sticky.

+1. Make sure that the form and the text are stacked on mobile devices by using a media query
+2. Read this tutorial on [using media queries in JavaScript](https://www.sitepoint.com/javascript-media-queries/)
+3. Implement a solution so that the form will be sticky only on the right screen size, using the `mq.matches` method with an `if/else`
+4. Test your solution by refreshing your page at different screen sizes.
+5. Once your solution works, take it to the next level by implementing the `mq.addEventListener` callback.
+Sometimes a person will change the size of their browser while being on your site, and you want to react accordingly.
+If the screen size becomes too small, you want to undo the jQuery stickiness.
+Look at the [stickyjs documentation on GitHub](https://github.com/garand/sticky) to figure out how to "un-sticky" an object.

 ## Exercise 4: playing with forms
 * Add the following code to your HTML page:
 ```html